microsoft/Win2D-Samples/README.md

 These sample projects show how to use the Win2D graphics API.

+- This gallery is currently being updated to use **Project Reunion**.
+UWP is in preview in ProjectReunion.0.5.0.
+  Because these samples are UWP, they are using **ProjectReunion 0.5.0-prerelease**

-- **Example Gallery** is the main Win2D demo and sample application.
+- [Not yet updated for Reunion] **Example Gallery** is the main Win2D demo and sample application.
 This is a C# XAML application, and contains many different examples showing various capabilities of Win2D, with a menu to select between them.
 Start here to get an idea of what Win2D can do and how use it.